 Tri-Village Self Storage Has Winter Storage Solutions

 Tri-Village Self Storage has climate controlled storage units in the Louisville, KY and Columbus, OH area!
-If you’re looking for storage outside of the Columbus, OH area, we also have storage facilities near Polaris and in Plain City, OH and Powell, OH.
+If you’re looking for storage outside of the Columbus, OH area, we also have storage facilities near Polaris and in Plain City, OH.
 Our storage facilities have 5×5 and 5×10 storage units, perfect for storing a lawn mower, grill, basketball hoop and other outdoor items.
 Reserve your storage unit today!